orsonteodoro/muslx32/README.txt

 ----cutnpaste

 Instructions to build stage 4 from stage 1 to 3 cross compile toolchain, system cross-compiled toolchain (x86_64-pc-muslx32-emerge -e system), system native toolchain (emerge -e system), to world (emerge -e world).
-Incomplete instructions.
-Backup!
-Adjust to your needs.
+These are incomplete instructions so backup!
+Adjust these steps to your needs.

 assuming sysrescuecd